blankaex/blog/_posts/2019-08-26-dont-crunchyroll-your-own-translation.md

 > Dialogue: 0,0:03:20.88,0:03:23.47,GJM_Main,,0,0,0,,That doesn't make it a holiday or anything.
 ```

-Of course, all of this comes with the usual caveats.
-I'm only speaking from my experience, I don't speak for everyone, there are fansubbers that have gone pro, there can be good prosubs, I only wrote about Japanese to English translations, I'm retarded and suck at translating and need to shut up.
+Of course, all of my thoughts and advice come with the usual caveats.
+I'm only speaking from my experience, I don't speak for everyone, there are fansubbers that have gone pro, there can be actually good prosubs, I only wrote about Japanese to English translations, I'm retarded and suck at translating and need to shut up.
 But if you made it to this point then you knew all of that already.